imCaoQuoc/Face_Mask_Detection_/README.md

   streamlit run app.py
   ```

 When the demo is starting, press the button START to run the demo.
+You can also change your device.

 ---